PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 Each data file is labeled as either Original, Induced, Imbued or Synthetic.

-- Original: Data that has only been converted into our formatting.
+- *Original*: Data that has only been converted into our formatting.
-- Induced: Data that has been induced from another context.
+- *Induced*: Data that has been induced from another context.
 For example, computing a pairwise relation from a set of strict total orders.
 No assumptions have been made to create these files, just a change in the expression language.
-- Imbued: Data that has been imbued with extra information.
+- *Imbued*: Data that has been imbued with extra information.
 For example, extending an incomplete partial order by placing all unranked candidates tied at the end.
-- Synthetic: Data that has been generated artificially.
+- *Synthetic*: Data that has been generated artificially.
 It is for example, instances of the kidney matching problem generated via the art donor pool generation method.

 #### File Formats for Ordinal Preferences